 - To continue to welcome all who come to our church, to make charitable assumptions, to respect all as people made in the image of God, to teach and preach the good news of Jesus to all, and to call all to repentance and faith in the Lord Jesus Christ, irrespective of sexuality and lifestyle.

 - To reject all actions, words and attitudes which victimise or diminish people, and to make clear that these are sins of which to repent.

 - To engage pastorally and gently with those who become regular attenders and are open about being in a sexual relationship outside of heterosexual marriage; to make it clear to them that we are all sinners in need of grace and forgiveness, and that to profess Jesus as their Lord calls them to repentance in this area of life, as in any other.

-- To exhort all who come to Baptism or Holy Communion to do so with a truly penitent heart and lively faith, heeding the warning of God's word to so judge ourselves that we practice repentance, pursure holiness and, above all things, give thanks to God for the redemption of the world by the atoning death of our Saviour, the Lord Jesus Christ.
+- To exhort all who come to Baptism or Holy Communion to do so with a truly penitent heart and lively faith, heeding the warning of God's word to so judge ourselves that we practice repentance, pursue holiness and, above all things, give thanks to God for the redemption of the world by the atoning death of our Saviour, the Lord Jesus Christ.

-- To be discerning about whom we invite to engage in ministries in the church, so that we 'practise what we preach' in every area of life, including sexual matters.
-Those who are open with us about a sexual relationship outside of heterosexual marriage - and show no sign of wishing to put it right - will not be asked to serve in church life, though they will always be welcome to attend.
-If they are already serving, they will be asked to step back.
+- To be discerning about whom we invite to engage in ministries in the church, so that as far as possible we 'practise what we preach' in every area of life, including sexual matters.
+Those who are open with us about a sexual relationship outside of heterosexual marriage - and show no sign of wishing to put it right - will not be asked to exercise leadership in church life, though they will always be welcome to attend.
+If they are already leading, they will be asked to step back.